googlegenomics/pipelines-api-examples/compress/README.md

 # Compress a file from Cloud Storage

-This pipeline uses gzip command in the default `ubuntu` image to allow you to download a file from Cloud Storage, compress it, and push the result to Cloud Storage.
+This pipeline provides the use-case of downloading a file from Cloud Storage, compressing it via gzip, and pushing the result to Cloud Storage.
+The gzip command is provided as part of the default `ubuntu` image.

 This pipeline does not involve packaging a custom Docker image, and thus there is no requirement to install Docker on your local machine.